DamjanLasicJurkovic/CERRES_public/README.md

 The user can choose between a multitude of different reactor types, including simple batch reactors, CSTR reactors, plug flow reactors, 2D channel reactors and membrane reactors, some of which are supporting three-phase systems (gas, liquid and catalyst).
 Furthermore, there is a vast amount of different available mass transport phenomena to model in this reactor types, such as convective and diffusive/dispersive mass transport, intra- and extra-particle mass transfer limitations, phase transfer mass transfer limitations and permeation through a membrane.

 ### Complex user-defined chemistry
-The chemical reaction systems in CERRES are highly customaziable, allowing for complex networks of hundreds of surface and bulk reactions between different species.
+The chemical reaction systems in CERRES are highly customizable, allowing for complex networks of hundreds of surface and bulk reactions between different species.
 In addition, users can supply user-defined reaction rate expressions for each of the reactions.

 ### Model-experiment compare, parameter optimization, sensitivity analysis
 CERRES includes various additional modes of operation besides plain reactor simulations.
 Using measured experimental data, the model results can be easily compared to experiments, and parameter optimization can be performed to improve the model predictive power.
-Additionaly, sensitivity analysis can identify the most important reactions in the model network.
+Additionally, sensitivity analysis can identify the most important reactions in the model network.

 ### Efficient computation
 Efficient computation is one of the main focuses of the software, which allows fast simulations even for large systems with highly stiff numerical characteristics.
-This is achieved through a powerful backend written in C, which includes powerful BDF solvers, multi-threading, atumatic generation of Jacobian matrices for the differential equations and on-the-fly dynamic generation and compilation of critical code segments.
+This is achieved through a powerful backend written in C, which includes powerful BDF solvers, multi-threading, automatic generation of Jacobian matrices for the differential equations and on-the-fly dynamic generation and compilation of critical code segments.

 ### Ease of use
-The program is used exclusively through a user-friendly GUI, which requires no coding/sripting skills whatsoever.
+The program is used exclusively through a user-friendly GUI, which requires no coding/scripting skills whatsoever.
 Furthermore, chemistry and experimental data editors are provided for easy preparation and handling of input files.

 ### Relevant examples from literature
 In addition, multiple relevant examples are included from literature references, which can also be used as a baseline for other models.
 We encourage users to submit their input files from publications, so we can include them in the examples for future releases, promoting the research, allowing for easy result reproduction and improving the example database.